takahirox/tiny-web-metaverse/docs/development/getting_started.md

 ## Control an avatar

 Let's make the avatar movable.
-The system to move the avatar with the keyboard is available in the Addons, so import it.
-Also add the KeyEventListener component to the Entity of the Avatar for the system.
-The FPS camera system that follows the movement of the avatar is also available in the Addons, so use it as well.
+The system to move the avatar with the keyboard is available in the Addons package, so import and register it.
+Also add the built-in `Local` and `KeyEventListener` component to the avatar entity because the system requires. the FPS camera system that follows the movement of the avatar is also available in the Addons package, so let's use it as well.

 ```typescript
 // src/index.ts